Photo: OneVillage Partners

 Sustainable systems do not hand out tangible commodities that will be gone after support concludes.
 Instead, sustainable systems ensure that human and natural resources are nurtured, grown, and produced from within the community and continue to exist even when outside aid is no longer provided.

 Grant partners must have practices that ensure all women and men have equitable access to, authority over, and benefit from the programs.
-Partners will demonstrate their work increases the capability of women and girls to understand their rights, determine the direction of their life, and influence decision-making in households, communities, and societies.
+Partners will demonstrate their work increases the capability of women and girls to understand their rights, determine the direction of their lives, and influence decision-making in households, communities, and societies.

 Photo: Fabretto